 For in-language support, people can call the Translating and Interpreting Service (TIS National) on 131 450.

 Conducting the Census in a COVID environment

-We expect most people will complete their Census online with no in-person contact from us.
+We expect most people will complete their Census online with no in-person contact from us as per COVID-19 Restrictions.
 More information on conducting the Census in a COVID-19 environment can be found at keeping the community safe during COVID-19.

 How do people know if the Census instructions and Field Officers in their area are legitimate?

 Census instructions will feature the official Australian Bureau of Statistics logo and the 2021 Census branding.
 See further information about how to identify a Census Field Officer on the website.

 Is the Census compulsory?